Preparing For The Unthinkable: Protecting Your Interests Under Family Law

 This deals with superannuation and employee benefits.
 Normally under the terms of the agreement, the party who has those entitlements will maintain those entitlements.

 It is more beneficial now under the new legislation for your clients to maintain their superannuation interests, which was not as advantageous prior to the present changes.
-The terms of the agreement will allow your client’s to have the maximum benefits of their superannuation.
+The terms of the agreement will allow your clients to have the maximum benefits of their superannuation.
 Of course, the parties can, if they wish, divide their superannuation by superannuation agreements in whatever manner they deem fit.
 One party may acquire an interest in the other party’s superannuation fund.
 Of course, the legislation does not allow any payment out of the entitlements or benefits unless the parties are entitled because of age or otherwise to such payments.

-Property acquired after commencement of relationship
+Property acquired after the commencement of the relationship

 Again agreements can deal with these issues.